 The wedding day is one of the happiest days in the life of a couple.
-The days and months following the wedding day is filled with excitement and joy as the couple enjoys the honeymoon period.
-Couples therapy is the last thing on the minds of a newlywed.
-Couples view couples therapy as a last resort when there are martial issues.
-However, couples therapy can effectively prevent marital problems if pursued early in the marriage and newlyweds can significantly benefit from couples therapy.
+The days and months following the wedding day are also filled with excitement and joy as the couple enjoys the honeymoon period.

 Talk about expectations